 Or maybe it is that I think that we need to prepare students to be better lifelong learners, and the way to do that is to help them learn to build resilient learning networks that can help them stay abreast of the rapid pace of change?

-Or maybe it is just the belief that the Internet has profoundly changed our society, and that there are unique affordances of the internet that are continually emerging as the medium continues to develop.
+Or maybe it is just the belief that the internet has profoundly changed our society, and that there are unique affordances of the internet that are continually emerging as the medium continues to develop.
 That we need to be continually engaged with the internet in order to fully understand the internet, as it is today and as it will be in the future.
 Because, as Rowe/Castells pointed out earlier, higher education did have an influential place at the table in the past.
-Perhaps we need to work harder at making our voices heard again for the sake of the internet of the future.
+Perhaps we need to work harder at making our voices heard again for the sake of an open internet in the future.